Sarah Winchester: Llanada Villa

-The windows, which are pastel-colored, asymmetrically designed and sharply bevelled, were initially believed to be made by Tiffany & Co.
+The windows, which are pastel-colored, asymmetrically designed and sharply beveled, were initially believed to be made by Tiffany & Co.
 Historian Jim Wolf believed that the windows were most likely made by glass artist John Mallon from Alexander Dunsmuir's company, the Pacific American Decorative Company, since this style of glass could also be found at Craigdarroch Castle in British Columbia, Canada.
 Wolf's theory was confirmed when an envelope with the Dunsmuir company seal on it, postmarked July 1894, was found within the walls of a dining room that was undergoing restoration.
 A note with Winchester's handwriting was on the envelope.

 The upper-level windows have a spider-web tracery, a popular design of the time.
 Windows on the right and left side of a brick fireplace have Shakespearean quotes from Richard II and Troilus and Cressida.
 Many of the windows purchased were never installed and are stored in the house.

-After 1896, Winchester added stories to the then two story home.
-In some areas the home was five stories high and she added a seven-story tower that the San Jose News said was rebuilt sixteen times before Winchester was satisfied.
-She added state of the art plumbing and electrical systems for the time.
-She built an indoor garden with an irrigation system that watered the plants and sloping floors would channel the water to trap doors, which would then be piped to outdoor flower boxes.
-She installed an annunciator, a common, early version of intercom, to call servants.
+After 1896, Winchester added stories to the then two-story home.
+In some areas the home was five stories high, and she added a seven-story tower that the San Jose News said was rebuilt sixteen times before Winchester was satisfied.
+She added plumbing and electrical systems that were state-of-the-art at the time.
+She built an indoor garden with an irrigation system that watered the plants; sloping floors would channel the water to trap doors, from which it would then be piped to outdoor flower boxes.
+She installed an annunciator, a common early type of intercom, to call servants.

-Construction of the home was often delayed or stopped for months at a time.
+Construction on the home was often delayed or stopped for months at a time.

 I am constantly having to make upheaval for some reason.
 For instance, my upper hall which leads to the sleeping apartment was rendered so unexpectedly dark by a little addition that after a number of people had missed their footing on the stairs I decided that safety demanded something to be done so, over a year ago, I took out a wall and put in a skylight; Then I had to have plastering done and as that could not well be done in the heat which succeeded, I had to wait for cooler weather; then I became rather worn and tired out and dismissed all the work-men to take such rest as I might through the winter.